danielzmeow/CSE142/LectureNotes.md

 ## Lecture 19

 We introduce a line-based data processing method: `.nextLine()`.
 Be careful to convert all the data into same capitalisation formats.

+This is one thing to know is that: The second call to methods starts from where the first call **left off** (not from the beginning).

+Carefully thinking the condition when nothing found in the contents, more detail in [Line-based Processing](chapterSix/LineBasedProcessing.java) programme, especially the `try` and `!data.equal("Movie Not Found")` parts.